-Colton's Heroes is dedicated to raising awareness of Childhood Cancer and funds to help families who are dealing with the unthinkable, a child with cancer.
+Colton's Heroes is dedicated to raising awareness of Childhood Cancer and funds to help families in Southern Colorado, who are dealing with the unthinkable, a child with cancer.

 Colton's Heroes is a 501c3 non-profit organization.

 We are here to help families in their time of need, which can be anything from a shoulder to cry on to financial support.
 Through Colton's Heroes families know that they are not alone in this fight against Childhood Cancer.

 Colton's Heroes provides families with gift bags to the hospital and/or the oncology clinic.
 These gift bags contain gift cards to restaurants and gas stations near the hospital or oncology clinic, a book for the child and information about Colton's Heroes.
 We know how stressful life can be when you have a child with cancer.
 We want to relieve that stress if even for a moment, for one meal, for one tank of gas.
 We also provide help in other ways, like helping with unexpected expenses, donating to benefits that are held to help families.
 We have also donated to help with funeral cost for a family who lost their little girl to this horrible diease called childhood cancer.
 We have a yearly trip for one deserving family to ride the Santa Express with all expenses paid, so they can make memories with their child that don't include a hospital room and chemo.